aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

 1. The first approach requires users to specify full json path selectors in which selectors are relative to the pod spec.
-The benefit of this approach is to specify pod level resources, and since containers are also part of a pod spec, it can be used to specify container level resources too.
+The benefit of this approach is to specify pod-level resources, and since containers are also part of a pod spec, it can be used to specify container-level resources too.

 2. The second approach requires specifying partial json path selectors